1999 American League Championship Series: Aftermath

 Nevertheless, Pedro was spectacular in 1999, pitching to a 2.07 ERA to go with 313 strikeouts in 213 innings pitched.
 He pitched even better in 2000, but only placed 5th in MVP voting that season.
-His 1999-2000 seasons are widely considered two of the best pitched seasons in the modern era.
+His 1999–2000 seasons are widely considered two of the best pitched seasons in the modern era.
 Justin Verlander in 2011 was the first pitcher to win a MVP since Roger Clemens in 1986.
 Three years later, Clayton Kershaw became the first pitcher in the National League to win the MVP since Bob Gibson in 1968.
-A pure pitcher has not won the MVP since Kershaw in 2014 - Shohei Ohtani, a two-way player, has won it several times.
+A pure pitcher has not won the MVP since Kershaw in 2014 — Shohei Ohtani, a two-way player, has won it four times.

-In 1999, the Red Sox were no match for the Yankees, as no team in baseball was during this era.
-However, with new ownership that allowed them to spend close to the Yankees in payroll, the Red Sox would be considered equals to the Yankees by 2003.
-This was seen in two classic postseason series in 2003 and 2004.
-In the 2003 American League Championship Series, the Yankees beat the Red Sox on a game seven walk-off by Aaron Boone home run in the 11th inning.
-Red Sox fans called Boone "Aaron Fucking Boone," much as they called Bucky Dent "Bucky Fucking Dent."
-In the 2004 American League Championship Series between the two rivals, the Red Sox would break through in dramatic fashion, becoming the first team in baseball history to comeback from a 3-0 deficit to win a post-season series.
+In the 2003 American League Championship Series, the Yankees beat the Red Sox on a game seven walk-off home run by Aaron Boone home run in the 11th inning.
+Boone's unlikely home run was seen as reminiscent to Bucky Dent's home run in 1978 against the Red Sox.
+The following season, in the 2004 American League Championship Series between the two rivals, the Red Sox would break through in dramatic fashion, becoming the first team in baseball history to comeback from a 3–0 deficit to win a postseason series.
 Boston went on to finish the job, sweeping the Cardinals and winning their first World Series since 1918.

 The Red Sox and Yankees have played three more times in the postseason since 2004, with Boston winning the 2018 American League Division Series and the 2021 American League Wild Card Game and the Yankees winning the 2025 American League Wild Card Series.